How Many Years To Study Veterinary In South Africa

 To give you a better understanding of these fields, consider this: if you wanted to become a medical doctor (MD), it would not make sense for you to train in engineering or chemistry.
 Similarly, if you wanted to become an environmental scientist (PhD), it wouldn’t make sense for you to study psychology or physiology; instead, your studies would focus on your particular area of interest within biology or ecology.

-Veterinary Schools And Universities In South Africa
+Veterinary Universities In South Africa

-- University of Pretoria
+• University of Pretoria

-- University of Stellenbosch (Stellenbosch)
+• University of Stellenbosch (Stellenbosch)

-- University of Cape Town (UCT)
+• University of Cape Town (UCT)

-- North-West University Potchefstroom Campus
+• North-West University Potchefstroom Campus

-In South Africa, students must complete a 10-year undergraduate program to obtain a degree in veterinarian medicine.
+In South Africa, students must complete a 6-year undergraduate program to obtain a degree in veterinarian medicine.
 Students may also apply to study abroad or do a 4-year program and then apply to study abroad.
-The fourth year is known as the internship year and is where students gain experience under supervision of veterinarians by working with animals at clinics, farms or laboratories.
+The fourth year is known as the internship year and is where students gain experience under the supervision of veterinarians by working with animals at clinics, farms or laboratories.

 Closing

-A veterinary degree in South Africa requires students to complete a 10-year program, which includes two years of veterinary study at the university level.
-These university years are followed by six years of clinical training and two years in research laboratories.
-The total length of study is 10 years from high school graduation until certification as a veterinarian.
+These university years are followed by a year and a half of clinical training and research projects.
+The total length of study is 6 years from high school graduation until certification as a veterinarian.